From starting school to starting university – being a parent is all about handling CHANGE.

-Handling change is one of life’s greatest challenges and is a very important element in my work with parents.
-My passion is to empower parentsand help them handle change positively and with clarity, direction and confidence.
+Handling change is one of life’s greatest challenges and is a major element in my work with parents.
+My passion is to help parents handle change positively and with clarity, direction and confidence.

-Change is inevitable and although it’s perfectly natural to resist the changes in your life and feel overwhelmed and anxious about them, you can with a simple change in your mindset, also learn to choose to adapt to change and benefit from it.
+Change is inevitable and although it’s perfectly natural to resist the changes in your life and feel overwhelmed and anxious about them, you can also learn and choose to adapt to them and benefit from them.
 It’s about learning to embrace a new perspective to your circumstances.

-When change happens in your life, from your teenage son growing into a handsome and independent teenager and going off to University, or your youngest child starting secondary school or your partner wanting a divorce, you have a choice.
+When change happens in your life, from your daughter growing into a beautiful and independent teenager, your son going off to University, your youngest starting secondary school or your partner wanting a divorce, you have a choice.

-There are basically two types of change.
+There are basically two types of change that I’m going to talk about.
 These are Cyclical Change and Structural Change -neither of which you can control.

 Cyclical Changes are like the changing of the seasons.
 They can include your child going back to school in September, or moving up a year.
 It can include watching your child grow, mature and become more independent with every new year – what I called moving from shoelace skills to the spreadsheet skills of growth.